kitnil/awesome/README.md

 ## Java

+- [BlackDex](https://github.com/CodingGay/BlackDex) - BlackDex is an Android unpack(dexdump) tool, it supports Android 5.0~12 and need not rely to any environment.
+BlackDex can run on any Android mobile phones or emulators, you can unpack APK File in several seconds.
 - [gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back
 - [Houseclub](https://github.com/grishka/Houseclub) - A barebones unofficial Android app for Clubhouse
 - [groovy-language-server](https://github.com/prominic/groovy-language-server) - A language server for Groovy